CFA® results are out! Start prepping for your next exam with a Schweser Study Package. View Now »

 CFA Minimum Passing Score

-The minimum passing score of the CFA exam is illustrated with a dashed line and is the most important piece of information.
-Your exam score will be represented as a blue solid line, and if that’s above the minimum passing score, then congratulations, you’re on to the next level or filling out your membership application.
+The minimum passing score of the CFA exam is illustrated with a thin grey line and is the most important piece of information.
+Your exam score will be represented as a thick grey line, and if that’s above the minimum passing score, then congratulations, you’re on to the next level or filling out your membership application.

 Good news!